HB-2175

 Enforcement Authority

 The Bureau of Consumer Protection in the Office of Attorney General administers and enforces the chapter.
-The Bureau may impose administrative fines and bring court actions against suppliers.
-The Attorney General may bring a civil action on behalf of the Bureau to collect fines or civil penalties.
-No private right of action is expressly created.
-Section 7106(f) states that nothing in the enforcement section shall be construed to limit any other remedy available at law, preserving potential indirect theories but not creating a new cause of action.
+The bureau may impose administrative fines and bring court actions against suppliers.
+The Attorney General may bring civil actions on behalf of the bureau to collect fines or civil penalties.
+Enforcement is agency-initiated.
+No private right of action is explicitly created, though § 7106(f) provides that nothing in the enforcement section shall be construed to limit any other remedy available at law.

 Penalties

-Administrative fine up to $2,500 per act or omission.
-Court may impose a fine up to $2,500 per act or omission, grant injunctive relief, order disgorgement of money received in violation and payment of disgorged money to injured consumers.
-Civil penalty up to $5,000 per violation of an administrative or court order issued for a violation of this chapter.
-If the Bureau prevails, the court shall award reasonable attorney fees, court costs, and investigative fees.
+Administrative fines up to $2,500 per act or omission constituting a violation.
+Court-imposed fines up to $2,500 per violation.
+Civil penalties up to $5,000 per violation of an administrative or court order.
+Courts may also grant declaratory relief, injunctive relief, disgorgement of money received in violation, payment of disgorged money to injured consumers, and other relief deemed reasonable and necessary.
+If the bureau prevails, the court shall award reasonable attorney fees, court costs, and investigative fees.
 All fines and civil penalties are deposited into the fund designated for the 988 Suicide and Crisis Lifeline.

 Who Is Covered